eclipse/imagen/docs/guide/acquisition/index.md

 on.
 Images may be acquired, processed, and immediately displayed, or written to a disk file for display at a later time.

-As described in [Chapter 3](../programming-environ), JAI offers the programmer the flexibility to render and display an image immediately or to defer the display of the rendered image until there is a specific request for it.
+As described in [Chapter 3](../programming-environ), ImageN offers the programmer the flexibility to render and display an image immediately or to defer the display of the rendered image until there is a specific request for it.

-Image acquisition and display are relatively easy in JAI, in spite of all the high-level information presented in the next several sections.
+Image acquisition and display are relatively easy in ImageN, in spite of all the high-level information presented in the next several sections.
 Take for example, the sample code in [Listing 4-1](../acquisition).
 This is a complete code example for